emqx/eip/design/0005-stateless-brokers.md

   from MQTT clients.
 Without having to do the booking work like the core nodes it should allow such node to be tuned for dedicating resources to serve the clients.
-It's statelessness should also make it easier and quicker to create or destroy a node in morden service orchestration platforms such as AWS and k8s.
+It's statelessness should also make it easier and quicker to create or destroy a node in modern service orchestration platforms such as AWS and k8s.

 To the gateway nodes, the core nodes should work like a database or storage